victornoel/sangria-subscriptions-akka-persistence-example/README.md

 }
 ```

-Each client will first read an article and then make some decision based on the returned article.
-Let's say that they both have decided to updated an article in different ways.
-In order to perform the mutation they both need to tell server which version of article that based their decision on.
+Each client will first read an article and then make some decision based on the returned result.
+Let's say that they both have decided to update the article in different ways.
+In order to perform the mutation they both need to tell server which version of article they based their decision on.
 Thanks to version server is able to detect a conflict and only successfully perform one mutation, rejecting the other one:

 ![Optimistic concurrency control](http://olegilyenko.github.io/reactive-ecommerce-api-design/assets/img/optimistic-sangria.svg)